jjziets/vasttools/README.md

 RVN RSgWs9Co8nQeyPqQAAqHkHhc5ykXyoMDUp

 USDT(ETH ERC20) 0xa5955cf9fe7af53bcaa1d2404e2b17a1f28aac4f

+I am open to office for assistance is deployment on vast and continued support.
+Find me on vast discourd.

 ## Analytics dashboard
 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings.